privacyguides/privacyguides.org/docs/vpn.en.md

 **Minimum to Qualify:**

-- Must self-host analytics (no Google Analytics etc).
+- Must self-host analytics (i.e., no Google Analytics).
 The provider's site must also comply with [DNT (Do Not Track)](https://en.wikipedia.org/wiki/Do_Not_Track) for people who want to opt-out.

 Must not have any marketing which is irresponsible:

 - Making guarantees of protecting anonymity 100%.
 When someone makes a claim that something is 100% it means there is no certainty for failure.
-We know people can quite easily deanonymize themselves in a number of ways, eg:
+We know people can quite easily deanonymize themselves in a number of ways, e.g.:
-    - Reusing personal information eg. (email accounts, unique pseudonyms etc) that they accessed without anonymity software (Tor, VPN etc)
+    - Reusing personal information (e.g., email accounts, unique pseudonyms etc) that they accessed without anonymity software (Tor, VPN, etc.)
     - [Browser fingerprinting](https://en.wikipedia.org/wiki/Device_fingerprint#Browser_fingerprint)
 - Claim that a single circuit VPN is "more anonymous" than Tor, which is a circuit of 3 or more hops that regularly changes.
-- Use responsible language, eg it is okay to say that a VPN is "disconnected" or "not connected", however claiming that someone is "exposed", "vulnerable" or "compromised" is needless use of alarming language that may be incorrect.
+- Use responsible language: i.e., it is okay to say that a VPN is "disconnected" or "not connected", however claiming that someone is "exposed", "vulnerable" or "compromised" is needless use of alarming language that may be incorrect.
 For example, that person might simply be on another VPN provider's service or using Tor.

 **Best Case:**